bristena-op/AnoniMME/src/client/README.md

 ## Start local development

-Create a local virtual environemnt for the python project to avoid version collisions between dependencies of different projects and install the development dependencies.
+Create a local virtual environment for the python project to avoid version collisions between dependencies of different projects and install the development dependencies.

     python3 -m venv .env